This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Rider #4 Sedentary lifestyle (the new tobacco)

-Long days of farm work, commuting to the city for school or for supplies, and other factors of daily life meant there was little time for our ancestors to rest on their laurels.
+Long days of farm work, commuting to the city for school or searching for supplies, and other factors of daily life meant there was little time for our ancestors to rest on their laurels.

 But how does not moving regularly affect us?